Fireside

 the KJV's popularity?"

-maintaining control of people have always been:
+Some preferred tools for successful control of masses have always been:

 (1)

-Keeping them ignorant (illiteracy) of truth
+Keeping them ignorant (illiterate) of truth

 (2)